Providing information, training, instruction or supervision for workers

-- supervisors what they need to do (eg will you have documented procedures?)
+- supervisors what they need to do (for example will you have documented procedures?)

-- trainers what training is required during new worker inductions and for certain tasks (eg will you have documented training procedures or checklists of points to be covered during training?).
+- trainers what training is required during new worker inductions and for certain tasks (for example will you have documented training procedures or checklists of points to be covered during training?).

 Think about how workers can show they understand the training and instruction, and are competent to carry out the task